pdc/keyboard-plato/README.md

 The SVG version sets the line widths to a representative _kerf_ width, that is, it represents the thin slice of material that is destroyed by the laser.
-The effectinve edge of the holes will therefore be the outer edge of the outline of the hole.
+The effective edge of the holes will therefore be the outer edge of the outline of the hole.

+There is also an option to create a size tester—useful to calibrate the cutting tool you are using.

+    ./write_plate -t size

+This draws 11 key switches with kerf value ranging from -0.20 to 0.50.
+Negative kerf does not make literal sense but has the effect of widening the hole to larger than the expected 14mm in case loose fitting turns out to be useful.

   [Keyboard CAD Assistant]: http://www.keyboardcad.com/
   [Keyboard Layout Editor]: http://www.keyboard-layout-editor.com/